Dorsal raphe nucleus: Serotonergic neurotransmission

+Research

-Role in naloxone-induced morphine withdrawal
+Naloxone-induced morphine withdrawal

-The nucleus raphes dorsalis has also been implicated in naloxone-induced morphine withdrawal.
-It is known that endogenous opioid receptors exist on the nucleus raphes dorsalis, and that it is a focal point as an ascending and descending regulator.
-Pourshanazari et al. showed in their 2000 paper that electrical stimulation of the nucleus raphes dorsalis can partially alleviate morphine withdrawal symptoms via electrical stimulation of the raphe nucleus in question.
+The dorsal raphe nucleus has also been implicated in naloxone-induced morphine withdrawal.
+It is known that endogenous opioid receptors exist in the dorsal raphe nucleus, and that it is a focal point as an ascending and descending regulator.
+Pourshanazari et al. showed in their 2000 paper that electrical stimulation of the dorsal raphe nucleus can partially alleviate morphine withdrawal symptoms via electrical stimulation of the raphe nucleus in question.

 These are fascinating results; however no control was provided for the spread of electrical charge to other parts of the brain stem.
 It is quite possible that the charge spread to the nucleus raphes magnus and induced analgesia upon the rats.
 Knowing that the spread of charge across such a short area is very plausible, as is an alternate connection to the raphe magnus, these results could be called into question.

-Role in narcolepsy
+Narcolepsy

-Wu M.F. et al. studied the nucleus raphes dorsalis as it pertained to narcolepsy.
+Wu M.F. et al. studied the dorsal raphe nucleus as it pertained to narcolepsy.
 This is logical, as the raphe nuclei have been known to play a role in the sleep/wake cycle.
 Cataplexy is the symptom of narcolepsy when full awareness of the environment is maintained, but all muscle tone is lost.
 This has thought to be a dissociation of what normally happens during REM sleep, when all muscle tone is lost except for the eyes.
-The nucleus raphes dorsalis have been known to project to the lateral hypothalamus, along with the locus coeruleus and the tuberomammillary nucleus.
+The dorsal raphe nucleus has been known to project to the lateral hypothalamus, along with the locus coeruleus and the tuberomammillary nucleus.
 The neurotransmitters of these three aforementioned nuclei, which project to the lateral hypothalamus, are serotonin, norepinephrine and histamine respectively.
 These neurotransmitters are fully active during waking hours, partially active during non-REM sleep, and have almost ceased during REM sleep.
-In cats with pontine lesions, their normal atonia is not present, the raphe dorsalis is fully active, as opposed to the cessation of action under normal conditions.
+In cats with pontine lesions, their normal atonia is not present, the dorsal raphe nucleus is fully active, as opposed to the cessation of action under normal conditions.
 A muscle relaxant, known as Mephenesin, reduces activity of the dorsal nucleus, as well as microinjections of carbachol (which induces atonia while awake).

-Role in depression and suicide
+Depression and suicide

 The rostral raphe nuclei, both the median raphe nucleus and particularly the dorsal raphe nucleus have long been implicated in depression.
 Some studies have suggested that the dorsal raphe may be decreased in size in people with depression and, paradoxically, an increased cell density in those who die by suicide.

+Other animals

+An increased number of cells in the lateral aspects of the dorsal raphe is characteristic of primates (including humans).